 By his teen years, Paul was playing in country bands around the Midwest.
-He also played live on Chicago radio stations, calling himself the Wizard of Waukesha.
+He also played live on St. Louis radio stations, calling himself the Rhubarb Red.

 Coupled with Paul's interest in playing instruments was a love for modifying them.
 At the age of nine he built his first crystal radio.
 At 10 he built a harmonica holder out of a coat hanger, and then later constructed his own amplified guitar.

 Not content to strictly be a country musician, Paul developed an interest in jazz music and by the mid 1930s had moved to Chicago and formed the Les Paul Trio.
 He formed his first trio and learned jazz on the South Side of Chicago while he was playing country music during the day on the Chicago radio stations.By the 1940s Paul had established himself in the jazz world, recording with such stars as Nat King Cole, Rudy Vallee and Kate Smith.

 In 1941 the perfectionist in Paul believed he could improve upon the common amplified guitar.
 To do so he attached strings and two pickups to what was essentially a wooden board with a guitar neck.
 Paul called it the "the log," and while it drew some early criticism, mainly for its look, it produced just the kind of sound its creator had been looking for.

 "You could go out and eat and come back and the note would still be playing," he later described it.